The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 We navigated our way to Baffin Bay with misty views of surrounding mountain tops with a dusting of snow.
 Further along, we had sneak peeks of glaciers as we sailed out of the Northwest Passage for Greenland.

 During lunch, we all received an important announcement for our British passengers to confirm the sad news of the Queen's passing.
-This impacted all passengers of The Commonwealth and us being Australians.
+This impacted all passengers of The Commonwealth, and we are Australians.
 In honour of our Queen, we celebrated her life and thanked her for dedicating her life to us all over a glass of Bollinger (by royal appointment).

 This evening was spent in Lindstrom with our incredible team to keep us smiling, and we had some fun moments taking candid pics before we retired for the evening.